soleimani2020/01-R-and-D/core3/Deep_ML/README.md

-# Deep Machine Learning Projects
+# Solutions to Deep-ML problems.